 As I listened to more and more of these thought leaders, speakers, and authors, I began to notice a theme.
 Many of these people when asked about regrets, said they had very little to none.

-And after some thinking and experimentation on my own, I found what it is that leads to fulfillment and lack of regret.
+And after some thinking and experimentation on my own, I found what it is in life that leads to fulfillment and an absence of regret.
 Bear with me because I’m about to get a little hokie here, but the key to fulfillment is love.

 But What’s That Gotta Do With Anything?

-Well, when you feel gratitude in your life, you begin to stop worrying about yourself so much and you begin to be more concerned with the world as a whole.
+Well, when you feel gratitude in your life, you begin to stop worrying about yourself so much and you begin to become more concerned with the world as a whole.

 I’m not saying that in a bad way, but what I’m saying is that you become more considerate in your life.

-Little things like using your turn signal, salting your sidewalk, returning shopping carts, and holding doors open for people don’t just feel like nice things to do, they become a necessary reminder that you love yourself because you care for and are considerate of others.
+Little things like using your turn signal, salting your sidewalk, returning shopping carts, and holding doors open for people don’t just feel like nice things to do, they become a necessary reminder that you love yourself because you care for and have consideration for others.